zeroasiccorp/umi/umi/formal/README.md

 2. Add its tasks to the lists in `tests/sumi/test_formal.py`.
 3. Add a family entry (deps, depth, params) plus one green and one fault row in `tests/sumi/test_formal_sc.py` so it also rides the SiliconCompiler lane.

+If the block instantiates lambdalib, skip the `.sby` and steps 2 — the SiliconCompiler lane is the only portable home.
+Follow `fv_umi_mux`.